jankleinert/k8s-visualizer-frontend/README.md

 In the project directory, you can run:

 ```
-export BACKEND_HOST=<the URL of your k8s-visualizer-backend service>
+export BACKEND_HOST=<hostname.of.your.k8s-visualizer-backend.com>
 node server.js
 ```

+Do not include the protocol as part of the BACKEND_HOST.

 This will start the server component, which communicates with k8s-visualizer-backend.